SLQT Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Notifies SelectQuote, Inc. Shareholders of Class Action and Encourages Investors to Contact the Firm

 - Oops!Something went wrong.Please try again later.

 NEW YORK, Aug.
-20, 2021 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against SelectQuote, Inc. ("SelectQuote" or the "Company") (NYSE: SLQT) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired SelectQuote securities between February 8, 2021 and May 11, 2021, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/slqt.
+23, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against SelectQuote, Inc. ("SelectQuote" or the "Company") (NYSE: SLQT) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired SelectQuote securities between February 8, 2021 and May 11, 2021, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/slqt.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.